Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Gaia GPS provides detailed mapping for high-country navigation.

-Best for Trail Discovery: onX Offroad
+Best for Finding New Routes: onX Offroad

-Best Budget Option: Avenza + Official Maps
+Best on a Budget: Avenza + Official Maps

-Best Strategy: Use Multiple Apps
+Best Strategy: Run Two Apps

 Pickup truck adventure vehicle